Choosing a college in the United States is no easy decision, not least because there are so many types of universities

 Despite only having about 2,400 undergraduate students, Wellesley College is home to more than 150 student clubs and organisations.

 The wide alumni network includes former US Secretary of State and presidential candidate Hillary Rodham Clinton and the broadcast journalist Diane Sawyer.

-Swarthmore College in Pennsylvania was one of the first co-educational colleges in America, founded in 1864.
+Swarthmore College in Pennsylvania was one of the earliest co-educational colleges in America, founded in 1864.

 Alongside the liberal arts curriculum, undergraduates can enrol on an engineering track.

 The arboretum – or tree-filled – campus has been described as one of the most beautiful university settings in America.

 Despite the rural setting, the city of Philadelphia is only 25 minutes away by train.